MarkusFerdinandDablander/ECFP-substructure-pooling-Sort-and-Slice/README.md

                                                                sub_counts = True,
                                                                vec_dimension = 1024)

-Then ecfp_featuriser(mol) is a 1-dimensional numpy array of length vec_dimension representing the vectorial ECFP for mol pooled via a Sort & Slice operator calibrated on the training set [mol_1, mol_2, ...].
+Then ecfp_featuriser(mol) is a 1-dimensional numpy array of length vec_dimension representing the vectorial ECFP for mol pooled via a Sort & Slice operator calibrated on mols_train.

 More specifically, the function ecfp_featuriser can be thought of as

 1. first generating the (multi)set of integer ECFP-substructure identifiers for mol based on the ECFP hyperparameters (max_radius, pharm_atom_invs, bond_invs, chirality, sub_counts) and then
-2. vectorising this (multi)set via a Sort & Slice operator trained on [mol_1, mol_2, ...] with output dimension vec_dimension (rather than vectorising it via classical hash-based folding).
+2. vectorising this (multi)set via a Sort & Slice operator calibrated on mols_train with output dimension vec_dimension (rather than vectorising it via classical hash-based folding).

-To turn a list of RDKit mol objects mols_list into a feature matrix X whose rows correspond to Sort & Slice ECFPs one can simply run
+To now turn any list of RDKit mol objects mols_list into a feature matrix X whose rows correspond to vectorial Sort & Slice ECFPs one can simply run

     X = np.array([ecfp_featuriser(mol) for mol in mols_list])